-Some MECs offer a built-in Supplemental long-term care benefit that kicks in if the insured person is unable to perform two out of six daily living activities.
+Many MECs offer a built-in Supplemental Long-Term Care (LTC) benefit that kicks in if the insured person is unable to perform two out of six daily living activities.

 For someone concerned about soaring medical costs, this could be a nice feature.
 If you can’t perform 2 of the 6 activities of daily living, or you get a permanent cognitive impairment.
 The insurance company allows you to accelerate portions of your life insurance benefit while you are still living.
 In most cases this payout is tax-free.

 While this won’t be a problem for many people, applicants in poor health, or with serious diseases, would not be able to be the insured of a MEC.
-However, it is still possible to be the owner of a MEC with the life insurance benefit on someone other than yourself, provided you have an insurable interest in their lives.
-(Most of the time, clients are allowed to own a MEC on their spouse or adult children.)
+However, it is still possible to be the owner of a MEC with the life insurance benefit on someone other than yourself, provided the owner has an insurable interest in the life of the insured person.
+(It is usually permitted to own a MEC on your spouse or adult children.)

-MECs are not available to residents of New York.
+MECs are not available if your only residence is in New York.

 Residents of the other 49 states need to simply apply for the MEC.
-If you happen to live in New York, you may still be able to get a MEC if you have interests in another state, such as a second residence or business.
-We will be glad to speak to you to see if your specific situation can qualify for a MEC.
+If you happen to live in New York, you may still be able to get a MEC if you have interests in another state, such as a second residence.

-We only recommend policies from top rated insurance companies.
+We only recommend contracts from top rated insurance companies.
 These companies have been in business for more than 100 years and boast very diversified business lines.

 If you think a MEC may fit in your portfolio, please contact Moshe Fishman at 732-806-0017 or fill out the form below.